-Tindora Fry or Dondakaya Fry is a healthy option to make as side for an Indian style meal.
+Tindora Fry (Kovakkai Fry) or Ivy Gourd Fry is a healthy option to make as side for an Indian style meal.
 Pair it with Dal Rice or Chapati for a healthy meal.
-Here is how to make it.
+Here is how to make tindora fry recipe.

 What is Tindora?